 Outbound marketing attempts to reach consumers by means of general media advertising and personal contact.
 The approach can be very broad (TV advertising), systematically personal (face-to-face meetings), or “remotely personal” (cold-calling or blanket emails).
 Each outbound method creates sales leads and it is followed by in-house sales representatives.
-This is also called as interruption marketing.
+This is also called interruption marketing.

-Inbound marketing denotes marketing activities that get visitors in, rather than marketers having to find prospects’ attraction.
+Inbound marketing denotes marketing activities that get visitors in, rather than marketers having to find prospects’ attractions.
 Inbound marketing wins the customer’s mention, makes the company easy to be searched for, and takes customers to the website by creating engaging content.

 The comparative analysis of inbound and outbound marketing is presented below.
 This would finally depend on the digital marketers to make a harmony in applying the different facets of both these marketing concepts and make a steady sale without compromising the goodwill of the company this is the traditional marketing definition.

 Definition of Digital & Traditional Marketing